7 days off sick or less

 - performing different duties or tasks

-- having other support to do your job – for example, if you have back pain, avoiding heavy lifting
+- having other support to do your job.
+For example, if you have back pain, avoiding heavy lifting

 Charges for fit notes

-For example, some employers may request medical evidence from employees who repeatedly take time off sick, even if each time they're off work it's for seven days or less.
+For example, some employers may request medical evidence from employees who repeatedly take time off sick, even if each time they're off work it's for 7 days or less.
 A fit note cannot be used for this purpose and a doctor may charge to issue a private certificate.